tnkteja/go-pyway-to-scala-lang/README.md

-# Go Python Way to Scala while CPPing Java and Designing Patterns
+# Go Python Way to Scala while CPPing Java[script] and Designing Patterns

 Python one liners - First of all you are in for a ride!